2010 British Soap Awards

 The 2010 British Soap Awards honoured the best in British soap operas throughout 2010 and 2011.
 The ceremony was held on 8 May 2010 at the London Studios, Lambeth, and was later broadcast on ITV1 and STV.
 The publicly voted categories were initially announced, which included a longlist for the Best Actress and Actor awards.
 The shortlist, including panel nominations, were released later.

-BBC soap EastEnders won the most awards of the night, taking ten awards.
-These included five of the six publicly-voted categories, notably the accolade for Best British Soap.
-ITV soap opera Coronation Street won three awards, while BBC soap Doctors took both the Best On-Screen Partnership and Best Dramatic Performance from a Young Actor or Actress accolades.
-Both ITV soap Emmerdale and Channel 4 soap Hollyoaks claimed one award each.
+BBC soap EastEnders won the most awards of the night, with ten wins.
+These included five of the six publicly-voted categories, notably winning the accolade for Best British Soap.
+ITV soap opera Coronation Street won three awards, while BBC soap Doctors took both the Best On-Screen Partnership and Best Dramatic Performance from a Young Actor or Actress awards.
+ITV soap Emmerdale and Channel 4 soap Hollyoaks both claimed one award, respectively.
 Maggie Jones, who portrayed Blanche Hunt in Coronation Street, was remembered during the ceremony, having died in 2009.